parametrix/thebuildingcoder-archive/a/2072_empty_asset.md

 ### Revit 2026, Empty Assets and Demolished Stuff

-The next major release of Revit has arrived, and a bunch of API solutions for the existing ones:
+The new major release of Revit has arrived, and a bunch of API solutions for the existing ones:

 - [What's new in Revit 2026](#2)
 - [Empty appearance asset element](#3)